Aptivi/NitrocidKS/DocGen/wiki/misc/Studying-payslip-virus.md

 ```
 ---===+++> Welcome to the kernel | Version {0} <+++===---
-019 EoflaOE This program comes with ABSOLUTELY NO WARRANTY, not even MERCHANTABILITY or FITNESS for particular purposes.
+019 Aptivi This program comes with ABSOLUTELY NO WARRANTY, not even MERCHANTABILITY or FITNESS for particular purposes.
 This is free software, and you are welcome to redistribute it under certain conditions; See COPYING file in source code.
 [{0}] dpanic: {1} -- Rebooting in {2} seconds...
 [{0}] panic: Reboot enabled due to error level being {0}.
 [{0}] panic: Time to reboot: {1} seconds, exceeds 1 hour.
 It is set to 1 minute.
 [{0}] panic: {1} -- Press any key to continue using the kernel.
 [{0}] panic: {1} -- Press any key to shutdown.
 [{0}] panic: {1} -- Rebooting in {2} seconds...
-\r\n Kernel Simulator Copyright (C) 2018-2019 EoflaOE\r\n This program comes with ABSOLUTELY NO WARRANTY, not even \r\n MERCHANTABILITY or FITNESS for particular purposes.\r\n This is free software, and you are welcome to redistribute it\r\n under certain conditions; See COPYING file in source code.\r\n
+\r\n Kernel Simulator Copyright (C) 2018-2019 Aptivi\r\n This program comes with ABSOLUTELY NO WARRANTY, not even \r\n MERCHANTABILITY or FITNESS for particular purposes.\r\n This is free software, and you are welcome to redistribute it\r\n under certain conditions; See COPYING file in source code.\r\n
 DOUBLE PANIC: Error Type {0} invalid.
 DOUBLE PANIC: Kernel bug: {0}
 DOUBLE PANIC: Reboot Time exceeds maximum allowed {0} error reboot time.
 You found a kernel bug.